webdriverio/webdriverio/website/docs/ocr-testing/what-is-wdio-ocr-service.md

 Enthusiastic?
 Start using it today by following the [Getting Started](./getting-started) guide.

 :::caution Important
 There are a variety of reasons you might not get good quality output from Tesseract.
-One of the biggest reasons that could be related to your app and this module could be the fact that there is no proper color distinguish between the text that needs to be found, and the background.
+One of the biggest reasons that could be related to your app and this module could be the fact that there is no proper color distinction between the text that needs to be found and the background.
 For example, white text on a dark background can _easily_ be found, but light text on a white background or dark text on a dark background can hardly be found.

 See also [this page](https://tesseract-ocr.github.io/tessdoc/ImproveQuality) for more information from Tesseract.